Cutting a video doesn’t have to be difficult and there are different ways to cut a video, which I will explain here.

-Although that may sound a bit complicated, it is actually fairly easy once you know more about a few essential types of cuts.
+Although that may sound a bit complicated, it is actually fairly easy once you know the basics of cutting a video and a few essential types of cuts.

-How To Cut Together a Travel Video – 5 Useful Types of Cuts
+How To Cut a Video – 5 Useful Types of Cuts Explained

 A hard cut involves cutting from one clip to the next – and there’s really nothing special about it.
 That being said, it is important to know when to use it in travel videos.

 As you can imagine, there is almost no visual meaning associated with this type of cut.
 More importantly, viewers will have no time to acclimate with any changes that have taken place between the two clips.

 Because of that, hard cuts are often used within a particular scene of a travel video – to cut from one perspective to another.

 It is possible to use them when changing scenes too, but ideally the end of the first clip should provide an indication of the shift in scenes.

 2. Jump Cut